JeremieGince/AutoMLpy/README.md

 import tensorflow_datasets as tfds

 # Importing the HPOptimizer and the RandomHpSearch from the AutoMLpy package.
-from src.AutoMLpy import HpOptimizer from src.AutoMLpy import RandomHpSearch
+from AutoMLpy import HpOptimizer, RandomHpSearch

 ```